swganh/mmoserver/README.markdown

 ### Windows Builds ###

-To build the server on Windows simply double-click the BuildServer.bat file in the project root.
+To build the server on Windows simply double-click the build_server.bat file in the project root.
 This will download and build all the dependencies and sources and then generate a /bin directory with the server executables.

 ### Unix Builds ###